 an Uneven landscape

-In truth, not all agencies provide the same length of rental assistance, or even the same percentage that the client pays in rent.
+In truth, not all agencies provide the same length of rental assistance, or even the same percentage that the program participant pays in rent.
 This lack of cohesion makes it harder for the people being housed by Rapid Rehousing to know what it is that they’re getting when they’re placed into a program.
 The guidelines also omit any direction on how to assess differences in the source of income.
 For a person living on a fixed income, like Social Security Disability Insurance after suffering a workplace accident, 60% of that money going towards housing is completely unreasonable since it would prevent them being able to afford to feed themselves.